ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ### Dictionaries

-A dictionary is a collection of key-value pairs.
-When annotating dictionaries, we need to specify two types: one for keys and one for values:
+When annotating dictionaries, we must specify two types: one for keys and one for values:

 ```python
 # example_12.py